Best Of15 min read

 Key Features:

-• LiteSpeed web servers (faster than Apache on most benchmarks — we're talking measurable differences, not marketing speak)
+• LiteSpeed web servers (faster than Apache in real-world testing — not just marketing claims)

-• hPanel — a clean, beginner-friendly control panel (not cPanel, but honestly easier to navigate)
+• hPanel — intuitive and built for beginners (not cPanel, but actually easier to use)

 • Free SSL, free domain on annual plans

-• One-click WordPress install + AI website builder
+• One-click WordPress install plus an AI website builder

 • 100 GB SSD storage on Premium plans